Ishqbaaz REDUX Promo Leaves Fans Excited; Gul Reveals What Fans Can Expect From Nakuul-Surbhi’s Show

 - Latest TRP Ratings: Zee TV Tops The TRP Chart, Colors TV Drops Down, Naamkaran Jumps To Top 10 Slot

 The makers of Ishqbaaz have been always entertaining the audiences with something new.
-The show has become a trendsetter with unique kind of content that they present the viewers.
-We recently saw the show focussing on social issues.
+The show has become a trendsetter with the unique kind of content that they present to the viewers.
+We recently saw the show focussing on social issues as well.

-Now, the makers have decided to give a special treat to fans!
+Now, the makers have decided to give a special treat to the fans!

-Ishqbaaz New ‘Redux’ Promo
+Ishqbaaz's New ‘Redux’ Promo

 Recently, a new promo was released by the makers of the show.
-The lead actors shared the video on social media and captioned it as ‘redux' which left a fans confused as well as excited.
+The lead actors shared the video on social media and captioned it as ‘redux' which left the fans excited as well as confused.
 Sharing the video, Nakuul Mehta wrote, "Ishqbaaaz *REDUX* ❤️💔♥️ June 18.
 10pm. @starplus." - (sic)

 Surbhi Chandna Shares The Promo